diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 9. Once everything has been materialized, type `shutdown` to stop Schedoscope.

-The more interesting thing is however to see Schedoscope discover change all by itself:
+_Way more more interesting is however to see Schedoscope discover change all by itself_

 7. Make sure all views have been materialized and that you have quit the Schedoscope shell.